 The ad delivers another punch with its offerings: “#1 Online Pharmacy”, “16,000+ Products” and “80%’ Off”.
 Given the tiny character count, the body copy manages to provide a dizzying array of specifics, such as Lowest Price and Satisfaction Guaranteed, Free Shipping and Secure Payment Options.

 When crafting your own ads, see if you can incorporate ASCII into them for a quick attention grabber.

 This Fiverr ad ticks a lot of boxes.
 Its opening headline “Hire a Graphic Designer Today” is a short sharp CTA that also answers my question of “when”.
 The ad goes on to tell a bit of a story, suggesting that hiring a graphic designer will help me get ahead of my to-dos.
 That’s not what I was searching for, but now that I see it, I realize I have a list as long as my arm to hand off to the winning designer.
 They use numbers well, e.g., 24H delivery and 100,000 sellers and millions of gigs.
 Then, they even suggested the services I could engage, listing no less than 6 that I might consider.

 The ad presents as an organic search result.
 The directness is clever and effective.

 They then follow this up with strong copy, promising I will “Save Time and Hassle”, which helps me lower my stress levels.
 The ad promises fast and competitive offers, assuring me I will sell my house in just “48 hours”.
 They make it sound as simple as ordering takeaway from your local Thai restaurant.
-In addition to limited but effective use of both numbers and ASCII, what really makes this ad work is the way it portrays a daunting task of selling your house relatively easy.
-The proof will be in the pudding, but the ad sure working its intended magic.
+In addition to the limited but effective use of both numbers and ASCII, what really makes this ad work is the way it portrays the daunting task of selling your house relatively easily.
+The proof will be in the pudding, but the ad is surely working its intended magic.

 10. Bond Collective